lithammer/NeavUI/README.md

 ## Known issues

-- The quest area overlay on the world map gets blocked from showing if you open the map while in combat.
+- Sometimes, the quest area overlay on the world map gets blocked from showing if you open the map while in combat.
 - !Colorz cause an ui-block-error (not lua error!), because we change the value of a global table, ignore this or delete `PowerBarColor['MANA'] = {r = 0/255, g = 0.55, b = 1}` in the `!Colorz.lua` file.

 ## Next Steps

-- Test nPlates in raid/instance situations and code optimizing.
-- `nPlates` find better coloring or a other threat indicator.
-- Unhappy with the raidframe situation.
-- Make the oUF_Neav layout more usefull with tags for class specific buffs.
+- Continue work on nPlates
+- Recode the HP & MANA bar part of oUF_NeavRaid
+- oUF_Neav cleanup, updates & optimizing
-- Create arena frames.
+- Create oUF_Neav arena frames (boss-frames-like, oUF_Trinkets support etc)

+## Plans For The Future

+- nMainbar: Create the possibility for a moveable/mouseover micromenu&bagslots
 - nCore module for open all mails (and ignore mails with COD).
 - Make nPower compact, add config file and put it on WoWI.

-## Ideas

-- oUF_Neav - raid frames, get rid of the unit_aura event and use a OnUpdate event instead for better cpu usage?

-## Installation

 ## Bugs?

 ## Credits

 - ballagarba for updated this UI.
 - Neav for creating this UI.

-## Screenshots